hurui200320/nsg/doc/nikon-z-gps.md

 Total length: **7 bytes**.

 To reconnect, scan for the same service UUID plus manufacturer data whose `companyID` is `0x0399` and whose `device` field matches the value negotiated during pairing.

+> **Note:** The camera uses a **random BLE address** that can change between power cycles.
+The saved BLE address from the initial pairing may no longer be valid after a restart.
+If the reconnect by saved address fails, scan for the current advertisement (by service UUID, manufacturer data, or camera name) and connect to the address in the latest advertisement.

 ### 3.3 Controller identity